Motivic six-functor formalism for log schemes: Purity

 commutes.
 The right vertical arrow of \eqref{puritytran.3.1} is an isomorphism by \cite[Theorem 5.2.11]{logGysin}, so the composite $\varphi_\sharp f_\sharp \to f_*\Sigma_f \varphi_\sharp$ is an isomorphism.
 This implies that the composite $f_\sharp \to \varphi^* f_* \Sigma_f \varphi_\sharp$ in the commutative diagram

 is an isomorphism since $\varphi_\sharp$ is fully faithful.
-It follows that the composite $f_\sharp\to f_*\varphi^*\Sigma_f \varphi_\sharp$ is an isomorphism, which is $\mathfrak{p}_f^{div}$. \end{proof}
+It follows that the composite $f_\sharp\to f_*\varphi^*\Sigma_f \varphi_\sharp$ is an isomorphism, which is $\mathfrak{p}_f^{\divi}$. \end{proof}

-\begin{prop} Assume that $M_S(U)$ is compact in $\sT^\ex(S)$ for every vertical exact log smooth morphism $U\to S$ in $\lSch/B$.
-Let $f\colon Y\to X$ be a separated exact log smooth morphism in $\lSch/B$.
+\begin{prop} Assume that $M_S(U)$ is compact in $\sT^{ex}(S)$ for every vertical exact log smooth morphism $U\to S$ in $\lSch/B$.
+Let $f\colon Y\to X$ be a morphism in $\lSch/B$.
 Then $f_*$ and $f_!$ preserve colimits. \end{prop} \begin{proof} We only need to show that $f_*$ preserves colimits.
 By \cite[Proposition 1.4.4.1(2)]{HA}, it suffices to show that $f_*$ preserves sums.
 For all vertical exact log smooth morphism $V\to X$ in $\lSch/B$ and integer $d$, it suffices to show that the functor

 preserves sums.
 This holds since $f^*M_X(V)(d)$ is compact by assumption. \end{proof}